Thu 01 Jun 11:30: Buckling of a fast drying drop of particle suspension

 - Venue: Department of Earth Sciences, Tilley Lecture Theatre.

-- Series: Department of Earth Sciences Seminars (downtown); organiser: Oscar Branson.
+- Series: Department of Earth Sciences Seminars (downtown); organiser: Dr Rachael Rhodes.

 - Venue: Department of Earth Sciences, Tilley Lecture Theatre.

-- Series: Department of Earth Sciences Seminars (downtown); organiser: Oscar Branson.
+- Series: Department of Earth Sciences Seminars (downtown); organiser: Dr Rachael Rhodes.